NICMx/FORT-validator/docs/installation.md

 >
 > `deb http://ftp.mx.debian.org/debian buster main`

-This version ships with 4 of the 5 TALs, so in order to get the missing one, the [Setup script](#setup-script) can be executed using the argument `/etc/fort/tal`:
+This version ships with 4 of the 5 TALs, so in order to get the missing one, the [`--init-tals` argument](#--init-tals-argument) can be utilized using also the argument `--tal=/etc/fort/tal`:

 {% highlight bash %}
-# Assuming that the script is at the current location and the script was already downloaded
-sudo ./fort_setup.sh /etc/fort/tal
+sudo fort --init-tals --tal=/etc/fort/tal
 # Don't forget to restart fort service
 sudo service fort restart
 {% endhighlight %}